SunderJS/sunder-worker-template/README.md

 # sunder-worker-template

-A batteries-included template for [Cloudflare Workers](https://workers.cloudflare.com) with the following modern configuration:
+A batteries-included template for [Cloudflare Workers](https://workers.cloudflare.com) with the following configuration:

 * The [Sunder](https://sunderjs.com) minimal web framework.
 * [ESBuild](https://esbuild.github.io/) for builds in <50ms.